MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 79) Let's assume 2 have websites as **example.com** from app 1 and **example.com/contact**.
 Both have the same domain name but served from differnt applications.
 A load balancer on OSI layer 4 doesn't work well for this circumstance.
 Thus, we need a load balancer at OSI layer 7.
 We solve this problem via ingress controller and ingress objects.

 80) **Ingress controller** is a layer 7 application loadbalancer for k8s.
 Nginx, Traefik & HAproxy are some examples.
 We install ingress controller on k8s cluster.
 If we work on cloud, this ingress controller is published to the internet via an LB and we get a public IP address.
+Ingress controller makes path-based routing.

 81) **Ingress object**s are directing requests to relevant pods.
 Ingress is a k8s object.
 Ingress controllers are taking ingress objects into consideration and sending requests to relevant pods.
+To list ingress objects, run `kubectl get ingress -A`.

 82) Run minikube via `minikube start --driver=hyperv` for the practice.